light-merlin-dark/public/statistics-teaching-enhancement.md

 ## Original Content (Dry Version)

-### Hypothesis Testing
+### Chapter 7: Hypothesis Testing

+#### 7.1 Introduction
 Hypothesis testing is a statistical method used to make decisions about population parameters based on sample data.
-The process involves:

-1. Stating the null hypothesis (H₀) and alternative hypothesis (H₁)
-2. Choosing a significance level (α)
+It provides a formal framework for testing claims about populations using evidence from samples.

+#### 7.2 Components of Hypothesis Testing

+**The Null Hypothesis (H₀)**
+The null hypothesis represents the status quo or the claim to be tested.
+It is a statement of no effect or no difference.
+The null hypothesis is assumed to be true until evidence suggests otherwise.

+**The Alternative Hypothesis (H₁ or Hₐ)**
+The alternative hypothesis represents what we are trying to prove.
+It is the opposite of the null hypothesis and represents a new claim about the population parameter.

+#### 7.3 The Five-Step Process

+1. **State the Hypotheses**: Formulate H₀ and H₁ based on the research question
+2. **Set the Significance Level (α)**: Commonly set at 0.05 or 0.01
-3. Calculating the test statistic
+3. **Calculate the Test Statistic**: Use appropriate formula based on the type of test
-4. Determining the p-value
+4. **Determine the P-Value**: Calculate the probability of obtaining the observed results
-5. Making a decision to reject or fail to reject the null hypothesis
+5. **Make a Decision**: Compare p-value to α and reject or fail to reject H₀

+#### 7.4 Types of Errors

+In hypothesis testing, two types of errors can occur:

+**Type I Error**
-The Type I error occurs when we reject a true null hypothesis.
-The Type II error occurs when we fail to reject a false null hypothesis.
+A Type I error occurs when we reject a true null hypothesis.
+The probability of making a Type I error is denoted by α (alpha), which is the significance level of the test.

+**Type II Error**
+A Type II error occurs when we fail to reject a false null hypothesis.
+The probability of making a Type II error is denoted by β (beta).

+**Statistical Power**
+The power of a test is the probability of correctly rejecting a false null hypothesis, calculated as 1 - β.

+#### 7.5 One-Tailed vs Two-Tailed Tests

+Tests can be one-tailed (directional) or two-tailed (non-directional), depending on the nature of the alternative hypothesis.
+The choice affects the critical values and the interpretation of results.

+#### 7.6 Common Test Statistics

+Different test statistics are used depending on the situation:
+- Z-test: When population standard deviation is known
+- t-test: When population standard deviation is unknown
+- Chi-square test: For categorical data
+- F-test: For comparing variances

+#### 7.7 Interpreting Results

+When p-value < α: Reject the null hypothesis.
+There is sufficient evidence to support the alternative hypothesis.

+When p-value ≥ α: Fail to reject the null hypothesis.
+There is insufficient evidence to support the alternative hypothesis.

+Note: Failing to reject H₀ does not mean H₀ is proven true; it means there is not enough evidence to conclude it is false.

 ---